RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ###### start-subtype-content

-Generally, an edited book will only appear in a bibliography list.
-A bibliography is used to list any other sources that you have read but not included in your writing.
-Check with your lecturer/teacher or supervisor if you need to provide a bibliography.

-In the bibliography list, add **(ed)** for a single editor and **(eds)** for two or more editors.
+In the reference list, add **(ed)** for a single editor and **(eds)** for two or more editors.

-If you have used an edited book **as part of an in-text reference** and need to add the book details to a reference list, use the **same format** as the **bibliography list entry** below.
+An edited book will follow the same in-text referencing rules as books with authors.
+Please see these relevant sections on this page

-#### Bibliography list entry
+#### Reference list entry

-In your bibliography list:
+In your reference list:

 - List all editors as they appear on the title page of the book.
 Use the initials of each editor's given name(s).
 Use **and** to separate the last two editors.